Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 OpenJDK

 The var variable is not new, as it exists in other programming languages.
-Its main advantage is that it reduces the eloquence of the tongue.
-In practice, this means that you can avoid long object names or typing the same name twice.
+Its main advantage is that it reduces the verbosity of the language.
+In practice, this means using it to avoid long object names or typing the same name twice.

-However, developers may wonder what the difference between var and Object is.
-The var keyword means that you want the compiler to detect the type itself.
-On the other hand, you use Object to convert your object instance to the Object type.
+However, developers may wonder what the difference is between var and object.
+The var keyword means that you want the compiler to determine the type itself.
+On the other hand, you use Object to convert your object instance to the type Object.
 This means that although you can use the general methods of the Object class, you cannot use its class-specific methods.
-This will create a compilation error.
+This will cause a compilation error.

 Java SE 11